 Micro-learning refers to small and easy to digest pieces of information.

 There are no long, academic pieces of text to read in Proloquo Coach.
-Each article focuses on one topic and includes images, embedded videos, and links to keep it fun.
+Each article (see an example) focuses on one topic and includes images, embedded videos, and links to keep it fun.

 Many families get information about AAC in disconnected bits and pieces.
 Websites, blogs, memes, online training sessions, handouts from school or private therapists.
 But there is no order, no sequence.